Cg-Hu/SLDDM-TPG/README.md

 **Disentangled**: Due to the non-rigid nature of clothing images, texture defects—such as *deformations*, *blurriness*, and *occlusions*—as well as artifacts introduced by natural photography, often lead to feature confusion (feature entanglement).
 Therefore, it is essential to disentangle the feature representations of clothing images.

 **Semi-supervised**: We construct the CTP-HD dataset, which contains both labeled and unlabeled samples, where the labels correspond to ground-truth textile pattern images.
-To enable semi-supervised learning, we introduce novel modules and training strategies, such as alignment process, CLS module, STD loss and so on, that extend the original latent diffusion model.
+To enhance generation quality through better utilization of unlabeled data, we introduce a semi-supervised training framework that extends the original latent diffusion model with novel components such as an alignment process, the CLS module, and STD loss.

 ## **🎞 Compared Cases**